9AD589B1/LinearRegressionandModelingCourseProject/reg_model_project.md

 To build our mulitple linear regression model, we will use stepwise forward selection via the "ols_step_forward" function from the "olsrr" R package.
 The function will build the model from our set of explanatory variables by entering predictors based on p-values in a stepwise manner.
 The first variable to be added to the model is most the significant, and more variables are included until none of remaining variables are "significant" when added to the model.

-Compared to stepwise backward selection, stepwise forward selection was used for its low computational resource requirements and thus ease of reproducibility.
+Compared to stepwise backward selection, stepwise forward selection was used for its low resource overhead and thus ease of reproducibility.
 It is worth noting the forward selection key disadvantage, such that each addition of a new variable may undermine the significance of variables already in the model.

 Let's run the model.